Here is what some previous Bending Genres’ online workshop writers are saying:

 What’s it all about?
 Here’s the course description:

 In this workshop, we will look at authors and works that transcend structure, tone, take risks, leap.
 Then we’ll do some writing exercises to release the cross-genre works lurking all around and inside us.
-After that, we’ll draft and revise a piece (or two?) with the support of myself and our glorious chorus of writers in our Cross- Genres Deep Leap/ Deep Sleep workshop.
+After that, we’ll draft and revise a piece (or two?) with the support of myself and our glorious chorus of writers as we BREAK OUT into DARKNESS WITH THREAT OF A STORM workshop.

 Meet Your Instructor